 |Alma Mater:||UW-Whitewater 1993|

-Steve Travis is in his 21st season as head coach of the Wisconsin Lutheran College men's and women's track & field programs.
-He also handles the head coaching duties for the cross country teams during the fall.
-Travis also is the NACC Outdoor Track & Field Chair.
+After spending the past 21 seasons as the programs' only head coach, Steve Travis assumes an assistant coaching role in 2015 for the Wisconsin Lutheran College men's and women's track & field teams.
+He also handles the head coaching duties for the men's and women's cross country teams.
+Travis is the NACC Outdoor Track & Field Chair.

-This year marks the 10th year that Travis has been working in the athletic department full-time after serving 11 years as a residential life counselor on campus.
 Travis joined the Warriors in August 1993, working as coach of the cross country club team before the program gained intercollegiate status in 1994.
-He is the only head coach in WLC's intercollegiate track & field programs' history since it began in the spring of 1994.
+He was the only head coach in WLC's intercollegiate track & field programs' history since it began in the spring of 1994.

 Both programs have enjoyed immense success on individual and team levels.
-In track & field, the Warriors have established 20 or more school records – indoors and outdoors combined – during eight of the past nine seasons.
+In track & field, the Warriors have established 20 or more school records – indoors and outdoors combined – during nine of the past 10 seasons.

-The 2012 season also saw Travis guide the women's track and field team to a 2nd place finish at the NAC Indoor Championships and a 3rd place finish at the outdoor championships.
-On the men's side, Travis played a role in helping Travis Turnquist finish with the 23rd fastest 400-meter dash time in the country.
-Turnquist ran the race in 48.24 seconds, a time that ranked in second among freshman across the nation.
+The 2012 season saw Travis Turnquist finish with the 23rd fastest 400-meter dash time in the country.
+Turnquist ran the race in 48.24 seconds, a time that ranked in second among freshmen across the nation.

 In 2010, Travis mentored Dominique Johnson who became the first student-athlete in WLC track & field history to qualify for the NCAA Championships.
-Johnson placed 10th of 14 in the triple jump at the indoor championship, before returning to the outdoor championship and finishing one spot shy (ninth) of earning All-America honors in the same event.
+Johnson placed 10th in the triple jump at the indoor championships, before returning to the outdoor championships and finishing one spot shy (ninth) of earning All-America honors in the same event.

 The 2010 season marked the first time that a Warriors women's cross country student-athlete qualified for the NCAA Division III Cross Country Championship.
-Junior Katie Schommer, who has earned NAC Runner of the Year honors each of the past two seasons, placed 47th out of 279 at the event.
+Junior Katie Schommer, who earned NACC Runner of the Year honors twice, placed 47th out of 279 at the event.
 Schommer's time at the NCAA Midwest Regional (21:49.6) was the fastest 6K time in conference history.
-She also set a NAC Championship record with her time of 22:23.4.
+She also set a NACC Championship record with her time of 22:23.4.

-A 1993 graduate of the University of Wisconsin-Whitewater, Travis earned his degree in physical education with an emphasis in corporate fitness.
+A 1993 graduate of UW-Whitewater, Travis earned his degree in physical education with an emphasis in corporate fitness.
 He was a wide receiver for two seasons with the Warhawks football team, earning freshman MVP honors before turning his focus to the track as a middle distance runner where he was the teams mid-distance MVP four consecutive seasons and a three-time All-American.
 In 1992, Travis won the 800-meter title during the NCAA Division III Track & Field Championships held at Colby College (Maine) with a time of 1:50.68.
+He was Whitewater's first-ever national champion in track & field.
 Travis was inducted into the UWW Athletic Hall of Fame on October 25, 2008.

-After college, he competed for five years as a track club member at the University of Wisconsin-Milwaukee.
+After college, he competed for five years as a track club member at UW-Milwaukee.
 Travis was invited to race at the Kansas Relays three times (best showing a third-place finish in the 800 meters in 1996) and the Drake Relays once (a seventh-place finish in 1998).
 He also raced in the 800-meter qualifying open three times at the Mt.
 Sac Relays in California.

 In 1998, Travis placed seventh at the 1998 U.S. Indoor Championships with an 800-meter time of 1:49.44.
 That same year he posted his best 800-meter time of 1:48.81 while racing outdoors at Georgia Tech.

 A member of the USTFCCA Awards Sub Committee and the Wisconsin Cross Country Coaches Association, Travis was born August 4, 1969, in Mobridge, S.D.
-He currently resides in Wauwatosa, Wis.
+He currently resides in Wauwatosa.